 Take an architectural boat tour of Chicago and embark the Ocean Explorer

 Today will be a new nautical voyage, as you see Chicago from the water on an architectural tour.
 There are more than 50 buildings that line the Chicago River, which celebrate how this metropolis has thrived over the past century to become one of the world’s largest cities.
 Enjoy a classic lunch of deep-dish pizza, one of the city's iconic dishes.

 Later, you'll embark the sleek Ocean Explorer to prepare for your exciting Great Lakes journey.
+Thanks to the small size of your ship, in many ports we’ll be able to dock right onshore, giving you easy access to your destination.
+This is almost exclusively how you will embark and disembark throughout most of your journey.
+However, please note that other ports may require anchoring offshore and tendering inland, which will require a certain level of agility.
 The rest of the afternoon is at leisure if you'd like to explore more of Chicago on your own.
 Chicago is also considered one of the country’s most walkable cities, so take some time to explore the city’s iconic skyscrapers, renowned museums, waterfront, and pristine parks.

 Scenic Sailing on Lake Michigan

 The only Great Lake located entirely within the United States, Lake Michigan has a surface area of more than 22,000 square miles, making it the fifth largest lake in the world.
 The name Michigan is believed to come from the native Ojibwe word mishigami, which translates to “great water.”
 After a scenic day of cruising, we’ll gather for a festive Welcome Reception, followed by dinner in the ship’s main dining room.

 Step back in time on car-free Mackinac Island